PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().order().rst

 | The unique order ID.

 | **orderGrandTotal** (number, required)
-| Total payment for an order.
-Including tax, shipping and discounts.
-Format: 1/100 of the basic monetary unit.
+| Total payment for the order.
+Includes tax, shipping and discounts.
+Format: 1/100 of the base currency unit.
 Example: 100 is 1 USD.

 | **orderSubTotal** (number, optional)
-| Payment for an order without shipping.
-Format: 1/100 of the basic monetary unit.
+| Payment for the order without shipping.
+Format: 1/100 of the base currency unit.
 Example: 100 is 1 USD.

 | **orderTax** (number, optional)
-| Tax included in an order.
-Format: 1/100 of the basic monetary unit.
+| Tax included in the order.
+Format: 1/100 of the base currency unit.
 Example: 100 is 1 USD.

 | **orderShipping** (number, optional)
-| Shipping costs for an order.
-Format: 1/100 of the basic monetary unit.
+| Shipping costs for the order.
+Format: 1/100 of the base currency unit.
 Example: 100 is 1 USD.

 | **orderDiscount** (number, optional)
-| Discounts included in an order.
-Format: 1/100 of the basic monetary unit.
+| Discounts included in the order.
+Format: 1/100 of the base currency unit.
 Example: 100 is 1 USD.

 Examples